netsirkl64/palera1n/README.md

 curl https://debs.kristen.lc/com.pwnd2e.snowboard_1.5.1Beta1_iphoneos-arm.deb -o com.pwnd2e.snowboard_1.5.1Beta1_iphoneos-arm.deb &&
 dpkg -i com.pwnd2e.snowboard_1.5.1Beta1_iphoneos-arm.deb
 ```
-You will have to respring your device from the tips app after installing this tweak from ssh.
+The tweak does not work right away, you must kickstart your phone from the Tips app.

 ### Viola 1.9.7 theme
 It works great on iOS 15 with the palera1n jailbreak as long as you do not install it from Sileo.